andiweli/gamestick-assets/README.md

 # GameStick Assets
 Assets such as forwarders (APK launcher for actual GameStick games), images and metadata from Playjam GameStick games.

-These files are intended for use in the [GameStick Fans project](https://codeberg.org/gamestick-fans), the [ouya-game-data project](https://github.com/ouya-saviors/ouya-game-data)
+These files are intended for use in the [GameStick Fans project](https://codeberg.org/gamestick-fans) and the [ouya-game-data project](https://github.com/ouya-saviors/ouya-game-data)